Leaving your job before you’ve reached retirement age

 Hybrid Part II — Your Defined Contribution Plan

 If you leave employment before retirement age, you can do one of three things:

-- You can keep your account with MERS and continue to let it grow in MERS Investment Menu.
+- You can keep the portion of your benefit that is the MERS Defined Contribution with MERS and continue to let it grow in MERS Investment Menu.
 It will be there for you whenever you want to access it — at a later date or when you’re ready to retire.
+Required minimum distributions apply.